RicNord/nvim/README.md

 ## Usefull commands
 - `PackerSync` to download and install packages.
-- `LSPxxx` to run various LSP commands.
+- `LspXxx` to run various LSP commands.
 - `Mason` for language server installations.

 ## Cleanup from previous installation